Aurivelle/FuzzyCountingProbabilisticDS/hll/README.md

 - Most of the fingerprint logic can remain, but now sketch-based estimation replaces exact fingerprint counting.

 In `HyperLogLogLDP.cpp`, I simulate storing HyperLogLog sketches in place of fingerprints in the original algorithm.

+# Notes on Autocorrection Suggestion
+The key is to create an `std::unordered_map<std::string, int> candidate_scores` and update it as we process word candidates.
+This eliminates the need to scan through the entire dictionary to find the optimal score estimation of each candidate.
+Example of usage can be seen in `HyperLogLogAutocor.cpp` and `HyperLogLogLDPAutocor.cpp`.

 # Notes on `HyperLogLogLDPAutocor.cpp`
 Since I didn’t yet have access to the full BloomCuckoo implementation when building the LDP autocorrection, I used a standalone simulation based on: